Destacado en este post

 4. Multiple warehousing.
 Your EAM should be scalable, which means it grows with you.
 It should support multiple locations, warehouses and facilities and allow you to transfer materials and assets between them.

 5. Analytics and forecasting.
 Maintenance shouldn’t be a reactive activity so your EAM should empower you to look ahead.
-For example, Aptean EAM has a configurable maintenance Business Intelligence (BI) solution that gives instant insight into the unique KPIs and metrics that are important to your organization’s success.
+For example, our enterprise asset management solution, Aptean EAM, has a configurable maintenance Business Intelligence (BI) solution that gives instant insight into the unique KPIs and metrics that are important to your organization’s success.
 This helps with preventive maintenance and predictive maintenance and allows you to run extended and enhanced analytics to gain operational insights.

 The Road to Intelligent Asset Management